joakimoh/AtomTapeUtils/README.md

 ```

 The time interval stated for each program is the tape time that you will see if you open the audio file in e.g. Audicity.
 If you would like to understand the details about the failed detection (maybe if you want to try to repair the audio), you could specify a time window in which more details will be provided.
-Then you could specify the interval stated for the failed program above when running ScanTape once again: -d 0:0:0 0:4:37.
-The result will be something line below:
+The result will be something like below:

 ```
 > scantape tape.wav -g my_dir 2 -f -d 0:0:1 0:4:37 -t